125th CBC Results

 Logan Lake Dec 20 Logan lake 21st year, 29 species, # 698, 9 people total, 4 groups.

 1 Northern Goshawk, 10 Boreal Chickadee on count day.
 CW was 1 rock dove,2 red-wing blackbirds.
-Ray Town
+Ray Town, compiler

 Lower Howe SoundDec 28